 - The visitor is an immediate family member.
 Immediate family members consist of the requester's sons, daughters, parents, brothers, sisters, mother-in-law, father-in-law, brothers-in-law, sisters-in-law, grandparents and grandparents-in-law.

-- The visitor (age 18 and older) presents a valid Fuehrungszuegnis issued within the last year, from the visitors country of residence (must be translated into English or German).
+- Non-U.S. visitors: The visitor (age 18 and older) must present a valid Führungszuegnis issued within the last year from the visitor's country of residence (must be translated into English or German).

-- U.S. visitors (age 18 and older) must present a U.S security check.
-This can be obtained at the visitor's local courthouse (Clerk of the Court) in their state of residence.
-U.S. visitors that arrive in country without a security check will be required to have a local Military Police check conducted (AE Form 190-45D) prior to being issued a pass.
+U.S. visitors: The visitor (age 18 and older) must present a national criminal history check.
+This can be obtained at the visitor's local courthouse (Clerk of the Court) or Local Federal Bureau of Investigation office in their state of residence.
+U.S. visitors that arrive in country without a security check will be required to have a National Crime Information Center check conducted prior to being issued a pass.
 This form will be completed and submitted to the Provost Marshal Office by the local IACS office.
-Processing time is between one to two business days for the background check.
+Processing time is between one to two business days for the NCIC background check.

 Visitors who do not meet the above requirements may be signed-in at the gate and escorted by a DoD ID card holder.